davxy/datawok-posts/posts/zk-proof.md

 hypothetical tool tailored for the specific protocol which allows Victor to extract key information used by Peggy to construct the proof.

-Imagine Victor being capable of 'rewind' Peggy's execution without her knowledge.
+Imagine Victor being capable of rewind Peggy's execution without her knowledge.
 In such a case, Peggy would re-execute the protocol exactly as before, even using the same random values as in the previous execution.
 From Peggy's perspective, these executions would appear statistically